wasi-m/maps-documentation/docs/map-tiles/deployment.md

     location / {
       # This include directive sets up required headers for proxy and proxy cache.
-      # As well it includes the required ``X-Forwarded-*`` headers for tileserver to properly generate tiles.
+      # As well it includes the required ``X-Forwarded-*`` headers for tiles-api to properly generate tiles.
       include proxy_params;

       proxy_pass http://127.0.0.1:8080/;